bendalab/audian/README.md

 I currently explore various possibilities for interactive analysis of audio signals.
 Here an incomplete list of ToDos:

+- Handle all data in one class
+- Implement a proper layout for showing the plot panels, allowing also for an optional grid layout.
 - FullTracePlot:
   - fix offset problem,
   - indicate time under mouse cursor.